Bihindu/Full-Stack-CRM-Application/README.md

 - Reminder scheduling — set a follow-up date on a lead and receive a notification when it is due

 ---

-## 📹 Demo Video

-[Add your Loom or YouTube link here before submitting]

----

-## 🔗 Deployed Application

-Not deployed.
-Run locally using the setup instructions above.